JourdonLynch/Google_Fiber/README.md

 # Google_Fiber

-Business problem:
-The Google Fiber team is experiencing a high volume of  complaint calls from customers.Their main goal is to effectively communicate with the customers to reduce call volume, increase customer satisfaction, and improve operational optimization.
+Introduction/Business problem

+Introduction:
+The Google Fiber company provide high-speed internet to homes and businesses through their fiber-optic services which are advertized as faster and more reliable than traditional internet connections.
+However they hve recently been experiecing an increased volume of complaint calls fron customers and are interested in effectively communicating with customers, increasing customer satisfaction, improving operational efficiency.
+The purpose of this project is to analyze a fictional dataset provided and create a dashboard allowing for repeat calls to be tracked

 A chart or table measuring repeat calls by their first contact date